 Our team has many years of experience helping retailers succeed.
 In that time, we’ve picked up some top tips for loyalty program management and implementation.
 In this week’s article, we share a few of these tips with you to help ensure that any programs you develop not only meet, but exceed your goals.

 1. Get clear on your retail business goals.

 Decide if you’re trying to sell off a whack of old stock for cheap, increase the average purchase value, increase the repeat customers, or perhaps even get some very valuable survey data that you can reward with loyalty points.
 Whatever your goals, make sure they have a measurable outcome like a conversion rate on the survey, proper tracking on the purchases through the campaign, or even records of a unique coupon code used only in specific campaigns.
 This will help you choose which customer rewards program to implement – and determine whether or not it’s successful.

 2. Know the pros and cons of different types of promotions.

 A great example is taking advantage of the differences between a VIP program and a general rewards program.
 With VIP discounts or pricing, you can apply different discounts to each sale according to each individual profile.
 However, with most loyalty points programs, all customers typically earn the same number of points per dollar spent.
 So, by using discounts, you can still reward all your customers, but your best customers will get deeper discounts than everyone else.
-Rewards programs are generally all equal.
+Loyalty programs are generally all equal.
 Each purchase receives a volume of points related to the dollar amount of the purchase.
 You’ll find that one time customers won’t redeem points so they’re free!
-Additionally, retailers generally set a minimum value required to redeem points so this is also helpful in encouraging your loyalty customers to keep coming back.
+Additionally, retailers generally set a minimum value required to redeem points so this is also helpful in encouraging your loyal customers to keep coming back.

 Every system has its own unique drawbacks and advantages.
 Do your investigating and determine which method will best meet your goals.